Port Stanley: 13 Best Things to Do + Complete Beach Guide (2022)

 Other Beaches Near Port Stanley

-Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley.
+Port Bruce and Port Bruce Provincial Park are a short 20 minute drive east of Port Stanley beach.

 Another 20 minute drive east of Port Bruce is Port Burwell and Port Burwell Provincial Park.